 “Decades of racism in the housing market,” the article adds, “have prevented people of color, particularly Black Americans, equal access to capital, low-cost loans, and homeownership.”

 The Department of Justice continues to enforce the Fair Housing Act to address ongoing allegations of modern-day redlining.

 Current Black Homeownership Gap

-As mentioned, the current gap in homeownership rates between Black and white families is more than 31 percentage points.
+As mentioned, the current race gap in homeownership rates between Black and white families is 29.6 percentage points as of Q4 2022.
 The vast majority of white families own residential property, while the majority of Black families do not, data shows.